 Let's say that five years ago, you were in the hospital and received a medical bill for $1,600.
 You paid it off and never thought about it again.

-Today, you received a notice in the mail that you owe the hospital an extra $800, and the amount has gone to collections.
+Today, you received a debt validation letter in the mail that you owe the hospital an extra $800, and the amount has gone to collections.
 Something seems fishy.